ibranbhan/DataScienceProject_electricity_production/readme.md

 share: The share of the product in the total electricity generation for the country in decimal format

 # Dataset Preprocessing:
 The preprocessing phase involves cleaning the data for any inconsistencies or missing values, normalizing the data formats, and structuring the dataset for analysis.
-This may include transforming the time codes into a standard date format, categorizing the energy products, and ensuring the data's integrity for accurate analysis.
+This includes:
-Feature Engineering
+- Feature Engineering
-Drop columns
+- Drop columns
-Convert categorical data to numerical data
+- Convert categorical data to numerical data
-Find duplicate values
+- Find duplicate values
-Find Null values
+- Find Null values
-Replace null values with 0
+- Replace null values with 0

 # Data Science Techniques for Analysis:
 Time-Series Analysis: